RobinWagenaar/binarysearch/USAGE.md

 (11.5 + 1.75) * 160 characters = 2120 seconds = about 35 minutes.
 ```
 As you can see, in this scenario, applying a binary search algorithm may speed up the
 guessing process by over 200%.
-Also the total number of requests is reduced from 8160
+Also worth considering, is that the total number of
-to 1120.
-It's still noisy as hell.
-But it's much less likely to accidentaly overload
+requests is reduced from 8160 to 1120.
+Yes, it indeed is still noisy as hell.
-the server.

 Running more threads concurrently will improve performance even further.